A plate of fried food on top of a table.

 • 3 large egg white

-• 2 teaspoons white vinegar or vodka
+• 2 tablespoons white vinegar or vodka

 Instructions